FarronF/limerick-council-meetings/meetings/2017/03/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 20th February 2017.md

 based on the Consultant's report.
 This submission will be made once a decision

 has been made on the planning application.
-There will be consultation with the--- 7
+There will be consultation with the
+---
+7

 Members in relation to the submission.